 If you don’t want to mess around with the look, you can always through the removable cloth grille on.
 It’s actually really nice, with slightly bevel corners at the bottom and a white Cerwin Vega logo.
 It will completely cover the red if that’s not your speed.

 While the looks of the SL 12 aren’t up to par with Klipsch (in my humble opinion) they still look pretty great.
-The logo proves not be immense, and the red pops in a way I really enjoy.
+The logo proves not to be immense, and the red pops in a way I really enjoy.
 Combine that with a solid oversized cabinet, and this speaker does a good job in this category.

 There aren’t many features with the SL 12 that push tech much further.
-Things like wireless connectivity and remote functionality aren’t really necessary, and would probably disappoint in implemented.
+Things like wireless connectivity and remote functionality aren’t really necessary, and would probably disappoint in implementation.
 The features here are focused on practical acoustics and solid power handling.

 The oversized cabinet is the source of acoustical features.
-Essentially, Cerwin Vega includes a front firing subwoofer with this speaker, meaning the larger size is for both form and function.
+Essentially, Cerwin Vega includes a front-firing subwoofer with this speaker, meaning the larger size is for both form and function.
 Form is in order to fit the woofer, function to help bass resonate.
 Bass seriously punches out of this speaker and the larger design, while it takes up more space, is justified because a dedicated sub isn’t necessary.

 Next is the massive power handling.
 These speakers can take up to 300 watts per channel peak.
-That means you can seriously drive them to get room shattering noise.
+That means you can seriously drive them to get room-shattering noise.
 Since the headroom is so high, you’ll get a cleaner sound, even at pretty high volumes, with little distortion to interfere.

 That’s it, honestly.
 These speakers don’t mess around, in terms of price or sound.
 Their completely passive, with nothing else in terms of the design to really set them apart.
 I want to make a gripe with them, but I can’t.
 Despite my best efforts, I can’t think of any other features I’d really need to see out of them.

 Where these speakers really shine is in their sound.
-On their own, they’re incredible and within a surround setup, they’re even better.
+On their own, they’re incredible and within a surrounding setup, they’re even better.
 Cerwin Vega has managed to produce a speaker in a range where there isn’t much competition, with no contenders to give the range these speakers do.

 The high-end is achieved through the, admittedly stock, 1-inch soft dome tweeter.
 The highs are slightly recessed which, for me, is a good thing.
 They don’t sound dull by any means, but the highs don’t stick out.
 For my taste, I like the highs slightly lower, but you may find a gripe.